 The development and transformation of societies have indelible impacts on the sustainability of various aspects of social and natural life and the livability of the habitat.
-Can this kind of development and transformation be sustained?
-Hence intense debates have taken place on sustainable development and its challenges, leading to the crafting of better refined theories, approaches, methodologies and instruments on sustainability and social inclusion, while at the global level, the United Nations has adopted the Sustainable Development Goals (2016-2030) as the road map for the next decade and more until 2030.
+The key question is: Can this kind of development and transformation be sustained?
+Hence intense debates have taken place on sustainable development and its challenges, leading to the crafting of better refined theories, approaches, methodologies and instruments on sustainability and social inclusion, while at the global level, the United Nations has adopted the Sustainable Development Goals (2016-2030) as the road map for this decade until 2030.
 While the SDGs are a broad global agenda which tend to be aspirational, they must be unpacked to suit national and local conditions, thus integrating the global to the national and the local.
 At the same time, in the discussion of social transformation and sustainable development, we need to bring out and highlight local concepts and experiences – derived from local wisdom and knowledge — that may serve to generate new theories, concepts and practices based on local conditions and contribute towards the corpus of knowledge of the social sciences.

 Malaysian Social Science and MSC12

 By the term ‘Malaysian Social Science’, we are not taking a narrow ‘nationalist’ position to mean only the social sciences contributed by Malaysian scholars.
-Rather, guided by the principle of inclusion, Malaysian social science means the corpus of knowledge and the tool of analysis that has been developed by both Malaysian scholars and Malaysianists irrespective of their nationality in their study of the various dimensions of Malaysia and also Malaysia in relation to other societies and countries.
+Rather, guided by the principle of inclusion, Malaysian social science means the corpus of knowledge and the tool of analysis that has been developed by both Malaysian scholars and Malaysianists irrespective of their nationality in their study of the various dimensions of Malaysia and also Malaysians in relation to other societies and countries.
 This means that MSC12 will consider papers on other countries provided they have reference to or comparison with Malaysia.

 MSC12 will offer various discourses by distinguished speakers and panelists to enhance the corpus of knowledge and the quality of social science research which is the core business of PSSM.
 Sound scholarship that addresses in depth, with rigour and objectivity such important themes as sustainable development, social and ethnic diversity, as well as Malaysia’s transformation requires a transparent and enabling culture and critical discourse.
 In the era when unfortunately key performance indicators (KPIs) and number crunching become the rule of the game, we are fighting an uphill battle to promote quality and integrity, especially in social science research and publication, but persist we must.
+And this development has been seriously affected by the spread of Covid-19 in Malaysia since January 2020.
+Since the outbreak of Covid-19, there has been a rising industry on writing and discourses on Covid-19 from various perspectives including social science in various parts of the world including Malaysia.